 Sudan however is endowed with rich natural resources, including natural gas, gold, silver, chromite, asbestos, manganese, gypsum, mica, zinc, iron, lead, uranium, copper, kaolin, cobalt, granite, nickel, tin and aluminum.

 Historically, agriculture remained as the main source of income and employment in Sudan, hiring over 80% of Sudanese and making up a third of the economic sector.
 Despite this strong agricultural orientation, oil production drove most of Sudan’s post-2000 growth.
-Real GDP growth is estimated at 2.8 % in 2011 compared to 11.5 %.
-As a result of the oil loss, the growth of both industrial and service sectors fell in to the negative 2012 while only agriculture sector witnessed positive growth in both years.

 In the agricultural sector, the government has tried to diversify its cash crops; however cotton and gum Arabic remain its major agricultural exports.
 Livestock production also has vast potential, and many animals, particularly camels and sheep, are exported to Egypt, Saudi Arabia, and other Arab countries.
 Problems of irrigation and transportation remain the greatest constraints to a more dynamic agricultural economy.

 Sudan continues to strengthen links with key emerging country partners, especially China, Malaysia and India following the attraction of substantial “resource seeking” FDI from these countries since the late 1990s.
 The Government continues to engage in strategic partnerships with local and foreign private investors in order to increase agricultural exports and absorp the shock of losing oil revenues.